The Fairy Rose

 The Fairy Rose, June 20, 2023.

-Near our front door are sprays of tiny pink roses to welcome friends when they come.
-They are a watercolor brush stroke of pink in the garden landscape with an appearance that belies their extreme hardiness.
+Near our front door are sprays of tiny pink roses to welcome friends upon arrival.
+They are a watercolor brushstroke of pink in the garden landscape, with an appearance that belies their extreme hardiness.
 The fairy is the first rose I ever grew.
-At our first little white bungalow home in the city, I filled the brick planter with these roses where they grew beautifully and provided dainty pink accents to our little home.
+At our first little white bungalow home in the city, I filled the brick planter with these roses, where they grew beautifully and provided dainty pink accents to our little home.
 Years later, we have welcomed the Fairy Rose back to our Hidden Bluff home to once again grace us with its tiny pink roses.
 They are sweet roses and are quite easy to grow.

-Fairy roses were introduced to the gardening world in 1932 and are a member of the polyantha rose family whose own history dates back to the 1860s.
+Fairy roses were introduced to the gardening world in 1932 and are members of the polyantha rose family, whose history dates back to the 1860s.
 These shrub roses are incredibly hardy and are known for their clusters of tiny rosettes.
-They require minimal care and are one of the easiest of roses to grow if you are a beginner.
-It was the name the drew me.
-Fairy has such an enchanting and dainty sound to it.
-And while they are dainty, they are assuredly not delicate as they withstand a lot and are suitable for a wide range of garden zones and will tolerate poor conditions to a degree.
+They require minimal care and are one of the easiest roses to grow if you are a beginner.
+It was the name that drew me.
+Fairy has such an enchanting, dainty sound.
+And while they are dainty, they are assuredly not delicate, as they withstand a lot and are suitable for a wide range of garden zones, and will tolerate poor conditions to a degree.
 They also have a long growing season with an especially triumphant finish in the fall.

 Now that they are starting to fill out, I look forward to using them as accent flowers in bouquets.
-Fairy roses make an excellent small border plant as they don’t grow bigger than 2-3 ft in size.
-Currently, I have one in the ground and one in a pot and likely will buy more to grow and enjoy as well as use their sprays in cut arrangements.
+Fairy roses make an excellent small border plant, as they don’t grow larger than 2-3 ft.
+Currently, I have one in the ground and one in a pot, and I will likely buy more to grow and enjoy, as well as use their sprays in cut arrangements.
 These are a wonderful beginner’s rose for those who wish to stick their toe into the world of rose growing!

 Have a beautiful day!